hojimat/gammasolutions/documentation.md

 ## Why no formsets for dynamic creation of Equipment?
 Because adding equipment will be the least frequent operation ever.
 There will be at most 10 drivers with 1 truck and 2 trailers, which makes it 30 entries at most.
 Separate entry avoids complexity and formsets.
 Plus page view instead of table view allows for image or document uploads.

+## Why no ManyToMany relation between Drivers and Trucks (Equipment)?
+Because Driver's trucks can be traced through Driver's orders, and every order has exactly one truck and one trailer.
+To compensate for profit calculation etc. Driver has attribute owner which simply states the name of the owner operator or a company.